BobbyRaj17/k8sLevel3/README.md

 > Note: In `jenkins/jenkins-manifest.yaml` file we are installing kubernetes jenkins plugin by default so that we can run all our jobs within the the kubernetes pod which will be acting as a default slave.

 ### 3. Create a namespace & deploy the mediawiki application on cluster
-we can leverage Helm to deploy the mediawiki application as the Helm chart for this is readily available
+I'm leveraging Helm chart to deploy the mediawiki application as the Helm chart for this is easily available.

 ```bash
     kubectl create -f namespace-creation.yaml